Apress/Introduction-to-Blender-3.0/README.md

 ![image](https://user-images.githubusercontent.com/95879583/148989853-86087ae9-66b2-45f1-b9d0-2c8d793362ed.png)

 We can use the graphics tablet.
 The files you can find in the relative folder propose some painting methods in Blender for creating images and textures.
+You can download the missing texture files from the site https://www.textures.com/library.
 Also, in the fifth chapter, we discuss some ways for applying the created textures to materials.

 ##### Sixth chapter
 The sixth chapter teaches us to render our scene and transform it into an image or video.
 Blender 3.0 supports various professional file formats for pictures and videos.
 There are four different internal renderers: Eevee, Cycles, Workbench, and Freestyle.